 Sign up to receive email updates for this page

-The flu is still active in San Mateo County.
+The flu is getting an early start this year in San Mateo County.
 You can protect yourself and help prevent further spread of the flu by getting vaccinated.

 You can get flu shots at: